umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ## Uninstalling packages like SEO Checker

-More advanced packages that add functionality on top of Umbraco usually rely on providing custom, compiled code - that being said, many of such packages also implement custom sections, dashboards, editors and views.
+More advanced packages that add functionality on top of Umbraco usually rely on providing custom, compiled code.
+That being said, many of such packages also implement custom sections, dashboards, editors, and views.

-In this example we are using SEO Checker which is not a very invasive package out of the box - it allows the developers of the site to add custom properties to document types used to track good search engine optimization practices.
+In this example, we are using SEO Checker which is not a very invasive package out of the box.
+It allows the developers of the site to add custom properties to Document Types used to track good search engine optimization practices.

-An example use case of SEO Checker property on a document type, as presented in the content section:
+An example use case of SEO Checker property on a Document Type, as presented in the Content section:

 ![SEO Checker in content](images/seochecker-content-section.png)

 To uninstall SEO Checker from a website, the first step would be removing the package via a dotnet command (or Package Manager):